orianebro/PhD_Oriane/pages/hls__Louarn et al. - 2020 - Towards intercrop ideotypes non-random trait asse.md

 	  hl-page:: 2
 	  hl-color:: blue
 	  id:: 65781842-6f2c-4a95-951b-7070bf234304
-- Two feedback loops are implemented to account for plant plasticity and the regulation of plant growth and morphogenesis by the environment ls-type:: annotation hl-page:: 2 hl-color:: blue id:: 65781857-e1aa-4359-9545-e013bdbcf00a
+- Two **feedback loops** are implemented to account for plant plasticity and the regulation of plant growth and morphogenesis by the environment hl-page:: 2 ls-type:: annotation id:: 65781857-e1aa-4359-9545-e013bdbcf00a hl-color:: blue
-	- light quality distribution is deemed to trigger local photo-morphogenetic responses, which down-regulate phytomer production by shoot axes and modulate organ expansion hl-page:: 2 ls-type:: annotation id:: 6578186c-c266-4361-9a2b-97e133b95475 hl-color:: blue
+	- **light quality distribution** is deemed to trigger **local photo-morphogenetic responses**, which down-regulate phytomer production by shoot axes and modulate organ expansion hl-page:: 2 ls-type:: annotation id:: 6578186c-c266-4361-9a2b-97e133b95475 hl-color:: blue
-	- the soil resources available to plant roots are compared with water and N requirements in order to scale actual plant growth ls-type:: annotation hl-page:: 3 hl-color:: blue id:: 657818e0-4839-4764-aebf-0984d7197cf1
+	- the **soil resources** available to plant roots are compared with **water and N requirements** in order to scale actual plant growth hl-page:: 3 ls-type:: annotation id:: 657818e0-4839-4764-aebf-0984d7197cf1 hl-color:: blue
-- N fixation comes at a C cost associated with nodule formation and turnover ls-type:: annotation hl-page:: 3 hl-color:: blue id:: 65781909-af0b-486a-bc49-bd1694ccee72
+- N fixation comes at a **C cost associated with nodule formation** and turnover ls-type:: annotation hl-page:: 3 hl-color:: blue id:: 65781909-af0b-486a-bc49-bd1694ccee72
-- Shoot organs and roots are subject to tissue senescence.
+- Shoot organs and roots are subject to tissue **senescence**.
 Dead plant parts enter fresh pools of C and N residues released into the soil that follow a kinetic of mineralization which depends on their C/N composition and on soil conditions ls-type:: annotation hl-page:: 3 hl-color:: blue id:: 65781934-f36c-43b0-b0c6-8c0d3a125e4c
-- The model is thus able to take into account both negative (i.e. competition for light, water and mineral N) and positive (N facilitation) plant–plant interactions ls-type:: annotation hl-page:: 3 hl-color:: blue id:: 6578196e-dd83-4cb0-bedb-172c9fe90e21
+- The model is thus able to take into account both **negative** (i.e. competition for light, water and mineral N) and **positive** (N facilitation) plant–plant **interactions** hl-page:: 3 ls-type:: annotation id:: 6578196e-dd83-4cb0-bedb-172c9fe90e21 hl-color:: blue
-- we synthesized several publications to find an adequate range of variation for each parameter covering an interspecific range of values among herbaceous grassland species ls-type:: annotation hl-page:: 3 hl-color:: green id:: 657819e0-0335-497e-b201-3703f43a2e07
+- we synthesized several publications to find an adequate **range of variation for each parameter** covering an interspecific range of values among herbaceous grassland species ls-type:: annotation hl-page:: 3 hl-color:: green id:: 657819e0-0335-497e-b201-3703f43a2e07
-- During this screening phase, no interactions between the parameters were considered and only the main effect of each parameter on the variance of model outputs was computed ls-type:: annotation hl-page:: 4 hl-color:: green id:: 65781a19-f0c9-4aff-a0c6-e383c82ccd3d
+- During this screening phase, **no interactions between the parameters** were **considered** and only the main effect of each parameter on the variance of model outputs was computed hl-page:: 4 ls-type:: annotation id:: 65781a19-f0c9-4aff-a0c6-e383c82ccd3d hl-color:: green
-- four model parameters associated with these four physiological functions were selected from the 28 parameters previously tested.
-They corresponded to the parameters which displayed the strongest effects on model outputs in mixtures for each physiological function ls-type:: annotation hl-page:: 4 hl-color:: green id:: 65782f2c-9cf7-4b42-afbf-6520036169b9
+- **four model parameters** associated with these four physiological functions were **selected** from the 28 parameters previously tested.
+They corresponded to the parameters which displayed the **strongest effects** on model outputs in mixtures for each physiological function hl-page:: 4 ls-type:: annotation id:: 65782f2c-9cf7-4b42-afbf-6520036169b9 hl-color:: green
-- The virtual experiment then consisted of testing a large range of the possible binary mixtures involving combinations of parameter value differences for these four traits under a factorial design with three levels allowed for each trait (sampled in the range between the highest differential in favour of the legume and half of the highest differential in favour of the non-legume ls-type:: annotation hl-page:: 4 hl-color:: green id:: 65782fac-0dad-4405-9347-de3e2add5a06
+- The virtual experiment then consisted of **testing a large range of the possible binary mixtures** involving combinations of parameter value differences for these four traits under a factorial design with three levels allowed for each trait (sampled in the range between the highest differential in favour of the legume and half of the highest differential in favour of the non-legume ls-type:: annotation hl-page:: 4 hl-color:: green id:: 65782fac-0dad-4405-9347-de3e2add5a06
-- As the outcome of competition experiments is usually affected by intra- and inter-specific competition, and is thus sensitive to both absolute and relative plant densities ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 6578353f-d160-4e0a-839f-1ee616e2bd5e
+- As the outcome of competition experiments is usually affected by intra- and inter-specific competition, and is thus sensitive to both **absolute and relative plant densities** hl-page:: 4 ls-type:: annotation id:: 6578353f-d160-4e0a-839f-1ee616e2bd5e hl-color:: blue